Rubens Barrichello: IndyCar career

-South America
+Stock Car Pro Series (formerly Stock Car Brasil)

-Barrichello joined a Peugeot team of the Brazilian racing series Stock Car Brasil for the final three races of the 2012 season as a guest driver.
+Barrichello joined a Peugeot team of the Brazilian racing series Stock Car Brasil (now called Stock Car Pro Series) for the final three races of the 2012 season as a guest driver.
 Since 2013 he drives a Chevrolet as a regular member of the Full Time Sports team.
 Since Nonô Figueiredo already used the number 11, Barrichello's lucky number, he chose 111 instead.
 In the 2013 season, he finished the season in 8th place overall, with a best race result was a second-place finish.

-Continuing to drive a Chevrolet for Full Time Sports in 2014, Barrichello was crowned the 2014 champion, winning two races and securing a further 4 podium finishes.
+Continuing to drive a Chevrolet for Full Time Sports in 2014, Barrichello was crowned the 2014 champion, winning two races and securing a further four podium finishes.
 This was Barrichello's first championship in 23 years, dating back to his 1991 British Formula 3 title.
-In 2015, Barrichello finished in 4th place overall.
-In 2016 he claimed three wins and nine podiums, finishing second overall behind Felipe Fraga.
-The driver finished 5th in 2017, 4th in 2018 and 5th in 2019, earning multiple wins each year.
+In 2015, Barrichello finished in fourth place overall.
+In 2016, he claimed three wins and nine podiums, finishing second overall behind Felipe Fraga.
+He finished fifth in 2017, fourth in 2018, fifth in 2019, sixth in 2020 and 2021, earning at least one individual win each year.
+In 2022, he won the series for the second time with three victories in the individual races.

 In 2020, Toyota sent him to Argentina to compete in the Super TC 2000 and Top Race V6 championships.

+Australian S5000

+In September 2019, Barrichello made a one-off open wheel comeback when he appeared at the Sandown Raceway in Melbourne, Australia for the inaugural round of Australia's new S5000 class.
+S5000, which were visioned as a modern day version of the old Formula 5000, used an Australian modified version of the Ligier JS F3, but powered by a 5.2L Ford Coyote V8 engine producing 560 hp.

+After having a shakedown run to get to know the JS F3-S5000 at the official S5000 test-day at the Phillip Island Grand Prix Circuit, racing for Australia's Team BRM with his car painted red reminiscent of his old F1 Ferrari's, Barrichello qualified 3rd at Sandown but trouble in both races saw him finish seventh in Heat 1 and fifth in Heat 2 for overall fourth place at the meeting.